Azure/azure-sdk-for-net/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents/README.md

 ---

-## Configure authentication for your Azure Function
+## Configure authentication for your Azure Function (Authenticate the client)

 There are three ways to set up authentication for your Azure Function: